 Staffing & Recruitment have access and authorisation to process the candidate's details on the government system and will record this information on Resourcelink for monitoring and reporting purposes.
 Following recruitment of employees from outwith the UK, the manager has specific responsibility under the regulations to monitor and conduct annual checks to ensure continued right to remain and work in the UK.
 Failure to carry out these checks may result in a fine.

-Qualifications and Driver's Licence Checks (check at interview)
+Qualifications and Driver's Licence checks (check at interview)

 For posts driving Falkirk Council vehicles, the drivercheck process should be used.
-More information on this is available from Fleet Services.
+As this only checks UK licences, for candidates with non UK licences please consult the Driving at Work Policy.

 The list of posts requiring a criminal conviction check is updated regularly and held by Human Resources.